GoogleChrome/web.dev/src/site/content/en/fast/how-to-measure-speed/index.md

   - bojanpavic
   - ansteychris
 description: |
-  Real-world performance is highly variable due to differences in users' devices, network connections, and other factors.
+  Real-world performance is highly variable due to differences in users devices, network connections, and other factors.
 In this post we explore tools that can help you collect lab or field data to assess page performance.
 web_lighthouse: N/A